algosup/2023-2024-project-3-virtual-processor-team-2/documents/management/sow.md

 ### Performance

-Our KPIs can be seen at on our spreadsheet [HERE](https://docs.google.com/spreadsheets/d/13n8fdWMEYFlJKhJ_OWILYcpX_c6CvLBpt4ebboLiU18/edit#gid=0)
+Our KPIs can be seen on our spreadsheet [HERE](https://docs.google.com/spreadsheets/d/13n8fdWMEYFlJKhJ_OWILYcpX_c6CvLBpt4ebboLiU18/edit#gid=0).

 ### Factors